Frequently Asked Questions

 Where can I find my GradPass?

-All undergraduate students who have graduated, per the final review process conducted by the Registrar’s Office, will receive their undergraduate diploma in the mail.
 Undergraduate diplomas are not distributed at the commencement ceremony.
-Students can expect to receive their diploma at their mailing address four to six weeks after their degree has been conferred.
-For additional information regarding your undergraduate diploma, please visit the Registrar’s Office website.
+Students can expect to receive their diploma at their mailing address 4 to 6 weeks after their degree has been conferred.

 Honors are based upon coursework taken over the duration of a student’s entire undergraduate academic career at UMBC.
 To be eligible for Commencement Honors, students must have earned at least 60 graded credits at UMBC (excluding Pass/Fail and Audit grades) with a GPA as follows: